brokenhandsio/SteamPressExample/README.md

 For the time being, I will keep the releases under a 0 version - so expect breaking changes for a while as the codebase evolves.
 If there is demand to stabilise the site (i.e. lots of people are using it for an actual blog rather than just reference for their own blogs) then I'll bump up the priority of this accordingly.
 For the moment though, I am expecting some significant breaking changes in the [main engine](https://github.com/brokenhandsio/SteamPress) so expect those to happen before any stabilisation occurs.
 Other features that are on the roadmap specific to this site are:

-* AMP support for posts (in conjuction with new endpoints for all pages for AMP)
+* AMP support for posts (in conjunction with new endpoints for all pages for AMP)